 Unique terminology: Every sector has a wealth of industry-specific terms that end up in internal communications and technical documents.
 Each of these terms has a distinct meaning, which is often only clear to those with industry knowledge.
 In some cases, the meaning could only be known to employees of one particular company!
 Legal terms are especially tricky, considering they can have different meanings in different countries and jurisdictions.

-A decent translation company will know these industry-specific terms and be confident in quickly identifying and addressing any terms only used within a certain corporate culture (which may need some explanation prior to translation taking place).
+Decent translation services will know these industry-specific terms and be confident in quickly identifying and addressing any terms only used within a certain corporate culture (which may need some explanation prior to translation taking place).

 Confidentiality: Many business documents are of a sensitive nature, especially legal documents.
-Make sure the translation company has some sort of policy for how it handles confidentiality, ideally with some type of legally binding agreement.
+Make sure your preferred service has some sort of policy for how it handles confidentiality, ideally with some type of legally binding agreement.

 By taking all of these factors into account, you will ensure that you are well positioned to translate your business documents the right way and to get the most out of the translation and localization process.